Snickers Candy Bar Fudge Recipe

 - Grinch Fudge

 Candy Bar Fudge

-hen melted add the frosting and stir until smooth.
+- When melted add the frosting and stir until smooth.
+Remove from heat.

 - Add chopped candy bars, stir.